-USCB offers the Associate in Arts (A.A.) degree and the Associate in Science (A.S.) degree to military students and military family members who have earned 60 hours of credit approved by the Executive Vice Chancellor for Academic Affairs that fulfill all but the foreign language component of USCB's general education requirements.
+USCB offers the Associate in Arts (A.A.) degree and the Associate in Science (A.S.) degree to military students and military family members who have earned 60 hours of approved credit that fulfill all but the foreign language component of USCB's general education requirements.
 The associate in arts and in science degrees indicate a strong grounding in the liberal arts and often are used by business and the military for hiring and promotion considerations.
-For more information on the A.A. and A.S. degree programs, contact the Director of Military Programs at 1-843-208-8149.
+For more information on the A.A. and A.S. degree programs, contact the Director of Military Programs at 843-208-8149.